Biology and Health Division

 Governance of the cluster

-Director of the Biology-Health Division: Pierre-Emmanuel Milhiet
+Director of the Biology and Health Division: Pierre-Emmanuel Milhiet

-Administration and Management Support Officer: Laure Bourbon
+Administrative and Management Support Officer: Laure Bourbon

 Head of the Human Resources Committee (CRH) and Deputy Director: Jean-Yves Le Guennec

-Human Resources Committee (CRH) Manager: Magali Fayol-Chastaing
+Human Resources Committee (CRH) Administrator: Magali Fayol-Chastaing

 Strategic Steering Committee (SSC)

-Pole Council
+Division Council

 Executive Board